AW-Embedded/AW_TouchGFX_WiFi/README.md

 # AW_TouchGFX_WiFi

-Example use of TouchGFX and WiFi module on the STM32H7B3I-DK.
+Example template project, showing use of TouchGFX and WiFi module on the STM32H7B3I-DK.

+Wifi module is initialised, then a scan is performed with access points stored in a a structure.

 NOTE.